 See our current module descriptions for more information about module content.

-A wide range of choices is offered in the final year, including modules such as English Corpus Linguistics, Pragmatics, Forensic Phonetics, Psycholinguistics, Formal Syntactic Theory, Phonetics of Talk in Interaction, Historical-comparative Linguistics.
+A wide range of choices is offered in the final year, including modules such as English Corpus Linguistics, Language in Action, Forensic Phonetics, Psycholinguistics, Formal Syntactic Theory, Bilingualism, Neurolinguistics.
 See our current final-year offerings for a typical full range.
 (Note that module offerings vary from year to year.
 Not every module is offered every year.)

 *An elective is a module from another department.
 All electives are offered subject to departmental approval and timetable availability.
 Certain language courses offered by Languages for All (LFA) may also be taken as electives, but there are restrictions on which LFA levels can be taken in which stage of your degree.
 Ask us for details.